 With offices in Washington, California and Alaska, and attorneys licensed in numerous other state and federal jurisdictions, we provide legal services and litigate cases nationwide and internationally.
 Oles Morrison’s depth and focus of experience allows us to consistently provide industry leading and cost-effective services for our clients.

 Founded in 1893 in Seattle, the first partners shared an office under the name Condon & Wright.
-From the days of John Condon (after whom the existing University of Washington Law School is named) and George Wright, the firm has maintained a commitment to high professional standards.
+From the days of John Condon (after whom the former University of Washington Law School is named) and George Wright, the firm has maintained a commitment to high professional standards.

 The firm name changed to Wright, Kelleher & Allen in 1916, with the addition of partner Edward Allen.
 Beginning in the 1920s, Mr. Allen developed a substantial fishing industry practice which ultimately brought him national recognition and a leading role in international fisheries control.